tdkhanhvu/ComputerVisionRestAPI/README.md

 $ python -m flask run
 ```

 - Go to the home page (port 80) to see the list of requests.
-If running the server in development code, please change the port from 80 to 5000.
+If running the server in development environment, please change the port from 80 to 5000.

 ## Client commands: